- Employee benefits

 What the ACA means for you

 UC’s benefits eligibility rules have always required that employees work a certain minimum number of hours to keep their benefits.
-All “paid time” that you earn now counts toward your benefits eligibility, along with certain types of unpaid time such as time protected by the Family Medical Leave Act (FMLA) or the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-Specifically, UC now counts the full range of paid time hours including sick time, vacation, holidays, paid leave of absence, paid jury duty and paid military duty.
-Special unpaid time that will also be counted includes unpaid FMLA leave, unpaid USERRA leave, unpaid jury duty and unpaid hours during “special employment breaks” of at least four weeks.
+Under the ACA, all “paid time” that you earn counts toward your benefits eligibility, along with certain types of unpaid time such as time protected by the Family Medical Leave Act (FMLA) or the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+Specifically, UC counts the full range of paid time hours including sick time, vacation, holidays, paid leave of absence, paid jury duty and paid military duty.
+Special unpaid time that is also counted includes unpaid FMLA leave, unpaid USERRA leave, unpaid jury duty and unpaid hours during “special employment breaks” of at least four weeks.

 Since the ACA went into effect, UC measures your average hours of service once a year, in November, over a 12-month “look-back” period, rather than checking this measurement each month.
 In other words, once you become eligible for medical benefits coverage, you remain eligible for at least 12 months.
 “Average Weekly Hours of Service” is the measurement used to calculate your ongoing benefits eligibility.
 Most employees will remain eligible for benefits coverage if they work an average of 17.5 hours per week during the look-back period.